Newarning/cosmosconnected/Readme.md

 ===========
 1) Open project with Android studio
 2) Let the gradle sync complete
-3) Click on RUN 🚀 ( with a device connected in developer mode it is better )
+3) Click on RUN 🚀 ( with a device connected in developer mode it's better )